speech-to-text-api

 • Unified Services: Offers speech-to-text, text-to-speech, and speech translation in one platform.

-• Customization Options: Offers flexible customization for speech models to meet specific business requirements, with additional costs for tailored features.
+• Customizable transcription models: Offers flexible customization for speech-to-text models to meet specific business requirements, with additional costs for tailored features.

 • Free Tier Available: 5 audio hours per month for experimentation.